rust-ie/nowtcss/README.md

 ### Building

-To build new Bonsai files (in the dist folder), run:
+To build new nowtcss files (in the dist folder), run:

 ```bash
 npm run build